 Take in the smells and sounds around you, feel the earth below you, and make sure you relax.
 Relaxation is essential to receive all of the benefits of the earth and the energy from the ground.
 The key here is to spend enough time outside daily barefoot.
 Grounding once a day for 30-60 minutes is ideal.
 Walking barefoot outdoors where safe to do so also boosts your cardiovascular system and provides gentle exercise for your body.
 The more time you spend barefoot outdoors, the better!

 It’s as easy as heading out barefoot to check the mail, taking a 30-minute walk on the beach, walking through a shallow stone creek, or enjoying a small dirt trail on the greenbelt.
 Grounding is the most natural way to balance out the energy in your body and feel less stressed.
 I love to kick off my shoes and meditate under a tree, wiggle my toes in the sand while I journal at the beach, and sip my morning coffee sitting on the back porch with my feet in the grass watching the sailboats go by in the distance.
 Give it a try!

 If you want to take back control of your health and weight naturally, I offer lots of resources and self-care tips, in addition to grounding, to help you restore your spark and feel good in your body again.
+Schedule a free 30-minute Health Discovery Session with me to learn more.
 Self-care doesn’t have to be expensive or difficult, just take off your shoes and spend some time in nature.
 If you are looking for a simple way to improve your sleep, feel more energetic, reduce aches and pains, and boost your mood try grounding!